Investing for retirement: ‘It doesn't have to just be stocks,’ expert says

 That includes assessing your risk tolerance and time horizon and diversifying your portfolio with stocks, less volatile investments — like bonds or total stock market index funds — mutual funds that track the total returns of the entire US market, and perhaps a dash of alternatives.

-In fact, with the market uncertainty of the last year or so, it's safer to be as diversified as possible.
+In fact, with the market uncertainty of the past year or so, it's safer to be as diversified as possible.

 "It's really up to each individual to build out an asset allocation that is right for them," Sprung said.
 "That's going to include stocks, that's going to include bonds.
 And within stocks, that may include several different types of stocks, large-cap, mid-cap, small-cap.
 Bonds may include government bonds, international."